Here are some of the most frequently asked questions about travel insurance. You can find more FAQs here.

 ✓ If coverage would be redundant.
 For example, if your credit card or other insurance would cover the same event, then don’t worry about it.
 Note that some cards won’t cover items like medical evacuations, so if that’s important, then think about insurance.
 (Most credit cards do not cover medical expenses, and hardly any credit card will cover you for cancellation and interruption.)

 An online search for “travel insurance” is likely to pull up a long and confusing list of travel insurance choices, but there are really just three options.

 Buy direct.
 Companies sell insurance policies directly to travelers, usually online.
-The big players are Allianz Travel Insurance, CSA Travel Protection, and Travel Guard.
+The big players are Allianz Travel Insurance, CSA Travel Protection, Travel Guard, and Travelex.
 A full list of other insurance companies worth checking out is on the US Travel Insurance Association’s website.

 Buy through your travel company.
 Many travel companies, including airlines, cruise lines, and tour operators, offer optional insurance directly to consumers.
 These can be a good deal, but it’s worth shopping around before deciding to buy one of these policies.
 Also, be careful of tour operators or cruise lines that offer generic protection services.
 They won’t cover you if the company goes belly-up.